oxerz8/Slaap-it-/README.md

 - The start screen contains Single Player, Two Player and Quit Game buttons:
     - Click on the Single Player button to start playing the single player mode
     - Click on the Two Player button to start playing the two player mode
-    - Click on Quit Game to close the game screen

 ### Controls:
 |Button|Action|